elliottwalters/Final_Project_ewalters/README.md

 NEW OUTLINE:

+Thesis: Student Loan Crisis is much different than we think.

+1: university prices rises: A bunch

+2: debt has increased but not at the same pace

+3: salaries have almost kept pace with held debt

+4: 22% to 20% which match inflation of 2% over 10 years

+5: Why? many people get price breaks to go to uni.

+6: so why the issue?
+God I hope I find out in the next 5 days or this is a waste of time.

-The original outline did not end upmatching the actual data I found.
-Or at least the part that was the most interesting.
+The original outline did not end upmatching the actual data I found or at least the part that was the most interesting.
 Instead I pivoted topics to start to cover the actual numbers behind student loans

+OLD STUFF STARTS HERE

 I. Thesis: University's have been on an unsustainable upward growth.